A successful recipe never deceives. Likewise, a successful project management methodology never fails.

 In this article, I’ve compiled 13 of what I believe are the most commonly used methodology types in the hopes that you can find something that works well for your team.

-Kanban requires real-time communication through something called a kanban board, a project management scheduling tool that makes work transparent between departments.
-Kanban is Japanese for “visual signal,” which makes sense as you come to understand how necessary the visual board is to the methodology.
+Kanban requires real-time communication through something called a Kanban board, a project management scheduling tool that makes work transparent between departments.
+Kanban board resembles a pinboard, where you can pin your queued, in progress, validated, and completed tasks chronologically.
+Kanban is Japanese for “visual signal,” which makes sense as you understand how necessary the vision board is to the methodology.

-Kanban is most typically used to implement agile software development, as well as in lean manufacturing projects.
+Kanban is most typically used to implement agile software development, as well as in lean manufacturing projects like just-in-time.
 As you can see from the image above, a kanban board consists of visual signals, columns, commitment points, delivery points, and work-in-progress limits.

 Some professionals swear by kanban boards, while others aren’t so keen.
-Kanban is a great methodology for teams that are looking to reduce the amount of time it takes for them to get a project from start to finish.
+Kanban is a great methodology for teams looking to reduce the amount of time it takes to get a project from start to finish.
 Kanban is also a good fit for production support.

-The project management definition varies some.
+The project management definition varies.
 The scrum framework, in a professional setting, focuses on teamwork, personal accountability, and group progress toward the same objectives.

 Scrum has three pillars: transparency, inspection, and adaptation.
 Teams who choose scrum operate their projects in two-week or month-long increments referred to as “sprints.”
 With a focus on accomplishing short projects constantly, the scrum methodology makes large, multi-faceted projects feel easier to accomplish.

-Within the scrum methodology, teams are manage themselves.
-The team divvies up the work between project members and focuses on finishing it within that sprint.
-The deadline and workload is always clearly communicated, allowing employees to divide responsibilities as needed.
+Within the scrum methodology, teams manage themselves.
+The team divides the work between project members, the scrum master, and the product owner and projects a rough timeline or sprint.
+Bountiful project overruns, monitoring, and final checks are all completed within that sprint.
+The deadline and workload are always clearly communicated, allowing employees to divide responsibilities as needed.

-One important aspect of the scrum methodology is the daily standup meetings wherein team members deliver updates on progress, blockers, or ideas.
+One important aspect of the scrum methodology is the daily morning standup meetings wherein team members deliver updates on progress, blockers, or ideas.
+They also discuss the day's ad hoc tasks, which need adherence and focus.
 With such teamwide transparency, a project manager is not needed 24/7, leaving managers to control project direction and focus.

-Scrum is a fast-paced methodology that works best within flexible teams who can adjust quickly adjust.
-This is true not only of the project, but also within the company as a whole.
+Scrum is a fast-paced methodology that works best within flexible teams who can quickly adjust.
+This is true not only of the project but also within the company as a whole.